-- Over 75% of FS generated in the city is safely managed at the containment stage.
+- Less than 50% of FS generated in the city is safely managed at the containment stage.
 The city should encourage households to improve the overall quality of containment systems in the city to meet environmental safety standards.
-(Containment) - Over 75% of FS generated in the city is safely managed at the emptying stage.
+(Containment) - Less than 50% of FS generated in the city is safely managed at the emptying stage.
 The city should enforce the desludging operators to adhere to global safety standards and educate them about personal health and hygiene.
-(Emptying) - Just over 50% of FS generated in the city is safely managed at the conveyance stage.
+(Emptying) - Less than 50% of FS generated in the city is safely managed at the conveyance stage.
 The city should enforce the desludging operators to strictly adhere to conveyance and disposal standards.
-(Transport) - Just over 50% of FS generated in the city is safely managed at the treatment stage.
+(Transport) - Less than 50% of FS generated in the city is safely managed at the treatment stage.
 The city should ensure adherance of safe treatment standards in all treatment units installed in and around the city.
-(Treatment) - Over 75% of FS generated in the city is safely managed at the re-use/disposal stage.
-The city should educate / ensure safe disposal / re-use of treated byproducts produced from the treatment plants operating in and around the city (Reuse/Disposal) - FSM systems and services are little available to low-income communities in the city.
+(Treatment) - Less than 50% of FS generated in the city is safely managed at the re-use/disposal stage.
+The city should educate / ensure safe disposal / re-use of treated byproducts produced from the treatment plants operating in and around the city (Reuse/Disposal) - FSM systems and services are not available to any extent to low-income communities in the city.
 The city should take adequate effort to ensure inclusive coverage of hygienic FSM services to all low income communities in the city.
-(Containment|Emptying|Reuse/Disposal) - FSM systems and services are very well available to low-income communities in the city.
-(Transport) - FSM systems and services are not available to any extent to low-income communities in the city.
-The city should take adequate effort to ensure inclusive coverage of hygienic FSM services to all low income communities in the city.
-(Treatment)